 Taylor Hawkins Performs At Charity Benefit For Autism Research

-On Saturday, Foo Fighters drummer Taylor Hawkins performed with his cover band Chevy Metal in Los Angeles to help raise funds for autism research.
+On Saturday, the Foo Fighters' drummer Taylor Hawkins performed with his cover band Chevy Metal in Los Angeles to help raise funds for autism research.

 The 41 year-old rocker leaped at the chance to play at Generation Rescue's benefit because the cause is one that strikes close to home.